Short Term Courses

 - Proposing and Planning an Off-Campus Short Term Course A summary of issues to consider in creating a proposal, including the proposal form.

-- Timeline for Planning and Undertaking an Off-Campus, Extra-Cost Short Term Course Each course is unique, but this general “Time Line” helps identify the sequence of steps involved in applying for, budgeting for, recruiting for, and directing an off-campus, extra cost Short Term course.
+- Timeline for Proposing and Planning an Off-Campus Short Term Course Each course is unique, but this general “Time Line” helps identify the sequence of steps involved in applying for, budgeting for, recruiting for, and directing an off-campus, extra cost Short Term course.

 - Additional Information for Faculty